AkramBensalem/EdvoraRideApp/README.md

 # EdvoraRideApp
 Edvora Ride App

-"Test App" to interview of Intership postion at Edvora.
+"Test App" for interview of Intership postion at Edvora.

 ## UI: